NJCOP Principles and Pledge

-- To opposing counsel, a lawyer owes a duty of respect, courtesy and fair dealing, candor in the pursuit of truth, cooperation in all respects not inconsistent with the client's interests, and scrupulous observance of all agreements and mutual understandings.
+- To opposing counsel, a lawyer owes a duty of respect, courtesy and fair dealing, cooperation in all respects not inconsistent with the client's interests, and scrupulous observance of all agreements and mutual understandings.

 - A lawyer should respect a colleague's schedule.
 Agreement should be sought on dates for meetings, conferences, depositions, hearings, trials and other events.
 A reasonable request for scheduling accommodation, extension of time, or waiver of procedural formalities should not be refused if the interests of a client will not be adversely affected.

 - Forms of pleading, discovery, motions or other papers, should not be used as a means of harassment, or for gaining an unfair advantage.
 The filing of service or motions, pleading or other papers should not be timed so as to unfairly limit another party's opportunity to respond, or harass counsel.